Dolly Castro Sizzles In Figure-Hugging Minidress

 “You look outstanding in that pink dress,” one admirer wrote.

 Honestly, there isn’t much that Dolly doesn’t look outstanding in.
 She has an eye for fashion and knows what looks good on her body — and she isn’t afraid to flaunt it.
-As The Inquisitr reported earlier in October, she rocked crop top and a tight pair of leather pants.
+As The Inquisitr reported earlier in October, she rocked a crop top and a tight pair of leather pants.
 She likes to keep her fans guessing as to what she will post next, but they can always count on her looking absolutely fabulous in whatever she shares.
-In August, flaunted her curves in a little black dress that got a lot of attention.
+In August, she flaunted her curves in a little black dress that got a lot of attention.

 Dolly puts in the hard work necessary to keep her body in shape.
 Her Instagram stories include a section devoted to her workouts for anyone interested in what she does in the gym.